-If you’re looking to strengthen your online marketing efforts, you probably devour any information you can get on current trends, tips for being more effective and other, similar topics.
+If you’re looking to strengthen your online marketing efforts, you probably devour any information on current trends, tips for being more effective, and other similar topics.
 One of the easiest ways to absorb this valuable information is via podcasts.
-Not only is the information in these recorded messages usually more current than print information, you can also listen while you do other tasks or while you drive to the office or to a client meeting.
+Not only is the information in these recorded messages usually more current than print information, but you can also listen.
+At the same time, you do other tasks, drive to the office, or a client meeting.
 However, not all podcasts are equally valuable.
+We don’t want you to waste your precious time on products that aren’t going to advance your business.
 That’s why we’ve put together our list of the ten best sources for digital marketing podcasts.
-We don’t want you to waste your precious time on products that aren’t going to advance your business.

 The 10 Best Sources for Digital Marketing Podcasts

-Digital Marketing Fastlane offers a variety of five to thirty-minute, easy-to-understand podcasts, designed to help you build, launch, grow and scale your online business.
-The podcasts feature conversations with real-life, successful, online entrepreneurs, discussing topics like generating more traffic, how to increase sales and profit and how to improve your percentage of repeat customers for your online store.
+Digital Marketing Fastlane offers a variety of five to thirty-minute, easy-to-understand podcasts designed to help you build, launch, grow, and scale your online business.
+The podcasts feature conversations with real-life, successful online entrepreneurs, discussing topics like generating more traffic, increasing sales and profit, and improving your percentage of repeat customers for your online store.
 They add content weekly, so there’s always something new to listen to.
-Recent topics include “When and How to (Effectively) Use Controversial Advertising” and “How to Increase Ecommerce Conversions”.
+Recent topics include “When and How to (Effectively) Use Controversial Advertising” and “How to Increase E-commerce Conversions.”

 2. Social Business Engine

-Most online entrepreneurs know that social media can driving sales, boost brand awareness and establish a company as an expert in a particular field.
+Most online entrepreneurs know that social media can drive sales, boost brand awareness and establish a company as an expert in a particular field.
 However, knowing which channels and what type of content works best can be a challenge.
-Those are the types of questions that Social Business Engine’s podcasts seek to answer.
-These podcasts feature discussions with guests, most of which are followed by a recap by founder Bernie Borges.
-Recent topics include “How Any Business Can Build Long Term Profits Through Raving Fans” and “All Together Now: The Brand and Demand Generation”.
+Social Business Engine’s podcasts seek to answer those types of questions.
+These podcasts feature guest discussions, most of which are followed by a recap by founder Bernie Borges.
+Recent topics include “How Any Business Can Build Long-Term Profits Through Raving Fans” and “All Together Now: The Brand and Demand Generation.”

 Starting an online business can often be a lonely endeavor.
-Unlike traditional bricks-and-mortar businesses, you may not have anyone working with you at the beginning.
-Mixergy podcasts address this challenge with conversations with more than 1,000 successful online business founders with particular emphasis on finding your vision for your company that’s “so big you can’t do it alone”.
-Recent topics include “Software that Improves User Experience (and Grows Your Email List)”.
+Unlike traditional brick-and-mortar businesses, you may not have anyone working with you at the beginning.
+Mixergy podcasts address this challenge with conversations with more than 1,000 successful online business founders with particular emphasis on finding your vision for your company that’s “so big you can’t do it alone.”
+Recent topics include “Software that Improves User Experience (and Grows Your Email List).”

 4. Ask Gary Vee